Togtja/Eu4_TimeNotifi/README.md

 ### [OpenGL](https://www.opengl.org/) is not included

-However most system/graphics driver has at least a version of OpenGL
+However, most system/graphics driver has at least a version of OpenGL

 ## Todo/Missing features

-- [ ] Write this read me
 - [ ] Spend some time improving the UI